Nevada

 Person centered contacts must include … If an LRI is chosen by the recipient to provide paid personal care-like services in their private home, the case manager will conduct more frequent home visits (no less than bi-annually in person and quarterly by telephone) to ensure the recipient is satisfied with the waiver services and caregiver.

-SOURCE: NV Dept. of Health and Human Svcs., Medicaid Services Manual, Home and Community Based Services (HCBS) Waiver for Persons with Physical Disabilities, Dec.
-26, 2023, (Accessed Jul.
+SOURCE: NV Dept. of Health and Human Svcs., Medicaid Services Manual, Home and Community Based Services (HCBS) Waiver for Persons with Physical Disabilities, Jan.
+1, 2024, (Accessed Dec.
 2024).

 Person-centered contacts must be documented in the recipient’s electronic record and must include at a minimum: …